 Individual Project MEng

-In this module you will have the opportunity to demonstrate independence and originality, to plan and organise a large project over a long period, and to put into practice the knowledge, skills and research methods that you have learnt throughout the course.
+In this module you will have the opportunity to demonstrate independence and originality, to plan and organise a large project over a long period, and to put into practice the knowledge, skills and research methods that you have learnt throughout the module.

 Upon successful completion of this module, you will have demonstrated your ability to:

 - apply previously taught knowledge and skills to a substantial problem in Computing, as an individual

 - conduct an independent investigation and apply cutting-edge research, methods and thinking appropriate to the problem